hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 ## Troubleshooting

-- If you see errors like `Cannot resolve parent for nodeRef: ...` or `Node has no name: ...`, check your Alfresco repository for orphaned nodes or nodes missing required properties.
+- If you see errors like `Cannot resolve parent for nodeRef: ...` or `Node has no name: ...`, check your Alfresco repository for orphaned nodes or nodes missing required properties. **Note:** This error should never occur for Company Home or root nodes, as the library now detects and handles these cases automatically.
 - The library logs detailed errors to help you identify problematic nodeRefs and understand why a path could not be resolved.
 - If you hit the recursion limit, your repository may have a circular parent reference or be corrupted.
 - For migration or export, always check logs for any skipped or errored nodes.